 Donation of Securities

-A trust is a relationship created at the direction of an individual, in which one or more persons hold the individual’s property subject to certain duties to use and protect it for the benefit of the Nova Scotia SPCA.
+A relationship created at the direction of an individual, in which one or more persons hold the individual’s property subject to certain duties to use and protect it for the benefit of the Nova Scotia SPCA.

 I give, devise, and bequeath to the Nova Scotia SPCA, a not-for-profit organization located in Nova Scotia, the sum of $_______ in cash or in-kind (or ________ shares of ________stock) to be used for ____________________________________.